Envoy Setup¶

 - Server starts: Envoy runs on

-localhost:9870(configurable via Envoy Port) - Auto-configuration: Envoy creates a
+localhost:9870(configurable via Envoy Port) - Auto-configuration: Envoy creates

 .mcp.jsonautomatically